 Complicated, eh?
 Let me beat two examples into the ground.

-If they convert that conventional IRA to a Roth IRA in just one transaction, they’ll pay income taxes on the $80K of both contributions & gains.
+If they convert that traditional IRA to a Roth IRA in just one transaction, they’ll pay income taxes on the $80K of both contributions & gains.
 (They pay those taxes from other funds, not from the funds that are converted.)
 As five more tax years go by, perhaps they contribute another $25K to the Roth IRA while it earns another $35K of gains.

 Now let’s take a different example with the Roth IRA conversion: instead of doing it all in one tax year, its ladder could be stretched out over many years.

 When a 45-year-old veteran separates in 2014, they want to start their conversion ladder right away.
 Their savings in taxable accounts will last for at least five years, but after that they’ll need to make early withdrawals to bridge the funding gap.
 They estimate that they’ll need $10K in five years, and $10K every year after that until turning age 59½.
-During 2014, they convert $11K of their conventional IRA to a Roth IRA.
+During 2014, they convert $11K of their traditional IRA to a Roth IRA.
 (They convert the extra $1000 to cover the taxes due on the conversion that they’ll make in 2019.)
 They fill out Part III of IRS Form 8606 to (magically) determine the taxable income of that conversion, and they report it on their 2014 income tax return.
 Unfortunately for the first five years of conversions they’ll have to pay any taxes due on the conversion from the funds in their taxable accounts, not from the converted funds.

 On 2 January 2019, it’s been five tax years since the first Roth IRA conversion.
 The $11K of the 2014 conversion can now be withdrawn with no additional taxes (and no penalties). $10K covers the funding gap that they originally forecast, and the extra $1000 pays the taxes due on the $11K that they’ll convert later in 2019.

 Their taxable account lasted for the first five years while they were filling the Roth IRA conversion ladder.
-If it takes 10 years (minimum) to convert all of the TSP balance (and its additional gains while sitting in the conventional IRA) then they’ll reach age 59½ before they’ve spent all of the IRA conversion funds.
+If it takes 10 years (minimum) to convert all of the TSP balance (and its additional gains while sitting in the traditional IRA) then they’ll reach age 59½ before they’ve spent all of the IRA conversion funds.
 They’ll still have a (small) balance in their Roth IRA which they can withdraw whenever they want– now they’re old enough that it’s no longer an early withdrawal.

 Early withdrawal priority order